 We also shouldn’t forget Hulu Originals.
 Although the streaming platform is far behind Netflix in this regard, there are some compelling offerings.
 None more so than The Handmaid’s Tale, based on the popular and ever more relevant Margaret Atwood novel of the same name.
 We recommend checking out the original period drama Harlots set in 18th century London as well.
 You can check out the full list of originals here.

 Finally, let’s have a look at the movie catalog.
 We have to admit that this is where Hulu falls a bit short compared to the competition.
 Sure, you can find classics, but there’s also a lot of less than great titles compared to Netflix.
-In particular, there are a lot of mediocre comedies, soapy dramas and Christmas movies.
-Many recent films, like Spiderman: Homecoming, on the other hand, are heavily advertised on the movies page but are only available through the STARZ add-on ($8.99/month).
+In particular, there are a lot of mediocre comedies, soapy dramas, and Christmas movies.
+Many recent films, on the other hand, are heavily advertised on the movies page but are only available through pay cable TV add-ons like STARZ ($8.99/month).

 You can still find compelling titles, but the movie selection is a bit lackluster.
 It is the Achilles’ heel of Hulu, but if you don’t mind spending some extra cash, you can fill the gaps with add-ons like HBO, Starz, and Cinemax.